2026 Central American and Caribbean Games: Emblem

-The official emblem and motto for the 2026 Central American and Caribbean Games was unveiled on 8 February 2024 at the Salón A del Centro de Convenciones del Ministerio de Relaciones Exteriores in Santo Domingo, it takes the form of a silhouette of the geographic region of Central American and the Caribbean.
+The official emblem and motto for the 2026 Central American and Caribbean Games was unveiled on 8 February 2024 at the Salón A del Centro de Convenciones of the Ministry of Foreign Affairs of the Dominican Republic in Santo Domingo, it takes the form of a silhouette of the geographic region of Central American and the Caribbean.

 Official song

-The official song for 2026 Central American and Caribbean Games was released on 8 February 2024, the song is performed by Manny Cruz.
+The official song is called "Corazón de fiesta" (Party Heart) and is sung by the urban music group Ilegales.
+It was composed by their leader Vladimir Dotel and produced and arranged by Antonio González.
+The music video was directed by Alberto Zayas and filmed at Estadio Olímpico Félix Sánchez.
+The song was released on July 7, 2026.